-As of 1/1/23, all cattle from Texas and Michigan's TB Free Zone (for cattle from Michigan's Modified Accredited Zone see below), regardless of sex or age are required to have a negative TB test within 60 days prior to import.
+Tuberculosis (TB) requirements^c for cattle and bison from outside Wisconsin All cattle from Texas and Michigan's TB Free Zone (for cattle from Michigan's Modified Accredited Zone see below), regardless of sex or age are required to have a negative TB test within 60 days prior to import.
 For details and requirements by state, see:

-Cattle from Michigan's Modified Accredited Zone - Alcona, Alpena, Montmorency, and Oscoda counties - (for cattle from Michigan's TB Free Zone, see requirements by state above) also need:
+Cattle and bison from Michigan's Modified Accredited Zone - Alcona, Alpena, Montmorency, and Oscoda counties - (for cattle and bison from Michigan's TB Free Zone, see requirements by state above) also need:

-- Import permite - To originate from a herd that has a negative whole-herd TB test within 12 months before arrival in Wisconsin that includes all animals 1 year and olderc - Negative individual TB tests within 60 days before entering Wisconsinc - A statement indicating the animals will return directly to the state of origin after the showd.
+- Import permit^e - To originate from a herd that has a negative whole-herd TB test within 12 months before arrival in Wisconsin that includes all animals 1 year and older^c - Negative individual TB tests within 60 days before entering Wisconsin^c - A statement indicating the animals will return directly to the state of origin after the show^d.

-- Online https://datcp.wi.gov/Pages/Programs\Services/AnimalMovementPermits.aspx
+- Online https://datcp.wi.gov/Pages/Programs Services/AnimalMovementPermits.aspx

 - Email DATCPanimalimports@wi.gov

-- Call (608) 224-4872
+- Call (608) 224-4874